timothyshull/programming_notes/hardware/digital_design.md

 - UTXBF (bit 9) indicates that the transmit buffer is full
 - URXDA (bit 0) indicates that the receive buffer has data available
 - STA register also contains bits to indicate parity and framing errors
-    - a framing error occurs if the start or stop bits aren’t found at the expected time
+    - a framing error occurs if the start or stop bits aren't found at the expected time
 - 16-bit BRG register is used to set the baud rate to a fraction of the peripheral bus clock

 formula here